Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 Once the new Receive connector is created, you can try sending a spoofed email.
 Since now you have a security mechanism in place, you will receive an error code and the email will not be delivered.

-As an Exchange administrator, it is your responsibility to maintain email security and prevent email spoofing at all costs.
+As an Exchange administrator, you must maintain email security and prevent email spoofing at all costs.
 The techniques mentioned in this post, combined with measures like frequent training sessions on IT security, can help prevent email spoofing to a great extent.